realA10001986/Time-Circuits-Display/README.md

 In order to trigger a time-travel sequence on the Time Circuits, "TT IN"/IO27 and GND must be shortened for at least 200ms and then opened; the time travel is triggered upon release of the button.
 If the button is pressed for 3000ms, a ["Return from Time Travel"](#time-travel) is triggered.

-The Config Portal allows configuring a delay and the type of sequence played, in order match the device to another prop.
+The Config Portal allows configuring a delay, in order match/synchronize the TCD to another prop.
+The delay, if any, starts running after the button is released.
+The time travel sequence starts after the delay has expired.
+If the button is pressed for 3 seconds or longer, a "return from time travel" is tiggered.

 ## Speedometer